praveen-me/rn_fashion_app/README.md

 ## Creating builds locally for Staging and Production flavors
 #### (Android Only) The following environment variables must be set to create builds locally
-ENVFILE - This defines the name of the environment config file to be used ENV_KEYSTORE_PASSWORD - This defines the password for the keystore for the build flavour in question ENG_KEY_ALIAS - This defines the alias for the keystore for the build flavour in question ENV_KEY_PASSWORD - This defines the key password for the keystore for the build flavour in question
+ENVFILE - This defines the name of the environment config file to be used<br/>
+ENV_KEYSTORE_PASSWORD - This defines the password for the keystore for the build flavour in question<br/>
+ENG_KEY_ALIAS - This defines the alias for the keystore for the build flavour in question<br/>
+ENV_KEY_PASSWORD - This defines the key password for the keystore for the build flavour in question

 ### Staging